Panic Bar Installation Buda Texas - (512)523-4550

 If you are comparing options for a fire-conscious opening, our article on how to select fire-rated panic devices can help.
 For doors with monitored exits, you may also want to review exit door alarms and related issues.

-DIY panic bar installation may seem simple, but commercial exit hardware requires accurate measurement, proper mounting, and careful latch alignment.
+DIY panic bar installation may seem simple, but exit hardware requires accurate measurement, proper mounting, and careful latch alignment.
 If the device is even slightly off, the door may bind, drag, fail to catch, or wear unevenly.
-On hollow metal doors, aluminum storefronts, and rated openings, mistakes can be difficult and expensive to correct.
+On aluminum storefronts, hollow metal doors, and rated openings, mistakes can be difficult and expensive to correct.

 Professional installation helps avoid those problems.
-A locksmith can inspect the door, confirm hardware compatibility, mount the device correctly, and test the finished operation.
-This helps prevent a situation where new hardware is installed but the opening still performs poorly.
+A lock expert can inspect the door, confirm hardware compatibility, mount the device correctly, and test the finished operation.
+This helps prevent a situation where new device is installed but the opening still performs poorly.

 Professional service also saves time and reduces guesswork.
 Instead of sorting through hardware options and hoping everything fits, the property owner gets a recommendation based on the actual door.
 If your current device is sticking or not catching, our guide on panic bar latching problems explains common causes that may require adjustment or replacement.

-- Von Duprin 99 Series – A durable commercial exit device often selected for busy openings that need long-term dependability.
+• Von Duprin 99 Series – A durable commercial exit device regularly selected for busy openings that need long-term dependability.

 These prices are general estimates.
 Final cost depends on the door material, condition of the frame, existing hardware, installation complexity, and the function required for the opening.
 A technician provides the final price onsite before work begins.